Watching garden birds is a simple and fun nature project for children. Especially when ill or forced to stay at home.

 With schools closed in many parts of the world, and some countries under lockdown, the coronavirus is forcing children all over the world to remain at home in order to stay safe and healthy.

 With that in mind, Discovering Belgium is launching a new series of home-based nature projects for children.
 These simple, inexpensive projects can be conducted alone by older children, or accompanied by parents or grandchildren in the case of younger children.
 They take into consideration the social distancing rules, and the fact that children in some countries are not allowed to walk to the local city park.

 They will cover a wide range of nature projects.
 Identifying garden birds.
 Building a bee hotel.
-Learning bird song.
 Identifying wild flowers.
+Enjoying the sounds of nature.
 Looking at the moon and stars.
 Starting a nature table, Building a bird’s nestbox.
 And many more.
 Hopefully they may help some us stay sane during this coronavirus crisis.

 We kick-off the series by watching garden birds.